‘If Rothko polished the world to an icy emptiness, Annie Hsiao-Wen Wang tunes it to melodic perfection.’

-Annie Hsiao-Wen Wang was born in Taipei in 1979, and moved to Perth, Western Australia with her family at the age of 10.
+Annie Hsiao-Wen Wang was born in Taiwan in 1979, growing up in her grandfather’s factory on the outskirts of Taipei.
+At the age of 10, she moved to Perth, Western Australia with her family.
 She graduated from university with a double degree in Physics and Mechanical Engineering, and worked for several years in the mining industry before eventually realizing her true calling in the arts.
 After completing a further degree in Contemporary Art, she now works as a full-time artist and author in her ancestral homeland: Taiwan.

 As an interdisciplinary artist, Annie’s work has been exhibited in many cities including New York, Los Angeles, Sydney, Hong Kong, and Taipei.
 A winner of prestigious awards such as the NAVA Ignition Prize and the Young Artist with Artitude Award, Annie has been included in high-profile exhibitions such as the internationally renowned Wynne Prize and the Sulman Prize at the Art Gallery of New South Wales.
 Her work and exhibitions have been widely documented by both Australian and international press, with many pieces included in public, private, and corporate collections around the globe.

 Informed by her diverse cultural heritage, both aesthetically and philosophically, she is interested in using the language of pure abstraction to explore the sublime, the numinous, and the transcendental; evoking the shared, intimate, and universal human experience through the physical presence of paint.
 The creation of her paintings is led by both rational concerns of colour theory, surface quality and compositions, combined with the intuitive, emotional, and intangible process of the meditative practice.
 They are built slowly and over time, creating a sense of depth and luminosity upon which the viewer may step outside of the clutter of their busy contemporary lives in order to experience silence and contemplation.